 In keeping with JUSFC's commitment to foster the next generation of leaders in developing and maintaining the Japan-U.S. relationship, NEH encourages applications from junior scholars (that is, scholars who have earned their terminal degree within the last seven years).
-NEH also encourages applications from independent scholars and faculty at Hispanic-Serving Institutions, Historically Black Colleges and Universities, and Tribal Colleges and Universities.
+NEH also encourages applications from independent scholars and faculty at Hispanic-Serving Institutions (HSIs), Historically Black Colleges and Universities (HBCUs), and Tribal Colleges and Universities (TCUs).

 If your project is focused primarily on pre-modern Japan (i.e., pre-1868) or on the interpretation of literary or artistic works, it is not eligible for support in this program.
 It may be eligible for support in the NEH Fellowships program.

-For a full list of prohibited activities and project types, see D6.
+For a full list of prohibited project types, activities, and products, see section D6.
 Funding Restrictions.